khalilhasan23/khalilhasan23/README.md

 # 💫 About Me:
 Currently, I am working as a Back-end Developer, where I work on developing server-side applications in TypeScript and Node.js.
-In that I have learned to work with PostgreSQL for database management and Jest for unit testing, along with Docker for containerization.
-This position has helped me in building robust programming, debugging, and problem-solving skills.<br>
+In that I work with PostgreSQL for database management and Jest for unit testing, along with Docker for containerization.<br>

 # 💻 Tech Stack: